jordanmontt/pharo-cli/README.md

 ## Installation

+_Automate the cloning of the repository and the update of the PATH variable is missing.
+It will be added for a next release._

 First you need to install [fzf](https://github.com/junegunn/fzf) that `pharo-cli` uses for doing the fuzzy search of the list of images.

 After that, you need to clone this repository on `~/.pharo`.
 You will have as a result the code of this repo here: `~/.pharo/pharo-cli/`.
 And finally you need to update your `$PATH` variable to point to `~/.pharo/pharo-cli/`.
 For example in my case I need to add: `export PATH="$PATH:/Users/sebastian/.pharo/pharo-cli/bin/"` to my `.zshrc` file.